Genetic Genealogy

 Matrilineal ancestry describes a lineage of women from my maternal side of the family.
 As a descendant of these women, I share with them my mitochondrial DNA.
 This DNA is passed from mothers to their children.
 My mtDNA haplogroup is H-T152C! a descendant of haplogroup H. For more details see the mtDNA Haplotree.

 Patrilineal ancestry traces the lineage of men on my paternal side.
 I share with these men DNA sequences on my Y chromosome.
 This DNA is passed from father to son.
 My Y-DNA haplogroup is E-FTE22848.
 For more context, start by checking its Y-DNA Time Tree, then the Y-DNA Haplotree.
-As of 2024, we are only two men (unrelated within modern timelines) to be assigned to this group, and like many others, it looks like it has some interesting history.
+As of 2025, we are only two men (unrelated within modern timelines) to be assigned to this group, and like many others, it looks like it has some interesting history.

-From: Tracking Back website http://scaledinnovation.com/ by Rob Spencer, specifically their SNP Tracker tool.
+Images are from Tracking Back website http://scaledinnovation.com/ by Rob Spencer, specifically their SNP Tracker tool.

 I am interested in connecting with like-minded people.
-I am no expert, and apart from biology, most of what I know comes from exchanges with experts and other testers.
+I am by no means an expert, and apart from biology, most of what I know comes from exchanges with experts and other testers.
 If you would like to share notes or have any comments, please get in touch, I am excited to see where this goes.

 Family Tree